 How to Avoid Holiday Scams

 Financial scams tend to pop up more around the holidays.
 Consumers are busy, buying lots of goods and more than willing to shell out extra cash for those in need.
-While generosity is the theme of the season, it’s vital consumers exhibit caution when making any purchase or donating to a charity.
-To help you stay alert and financially secure, we’ve compiled a list outlining the top holiday scams:
+While generosity is the theme of the season, it’s vital consumers use caution when donating to a charity.
+To help you stay alert and financially secure, we’ve compiled a list to help you avoid holiday scams:

-- Fake Charities: Fake charities are among the most popular holiday scams, soliciting consumers over the phone, e-mail and through direct mail.
-To avoid these scams, only donate money to charities you know and trust.
-If a new charity piques your interest, be sure to verify its existence on Charity Navigator or the BBB Wise Giving Alliance.
+Fake charities are among the most popular holiday scams, soliciting consumers over the phone, email and through direct mail.
+To avoid holiday scams like these, only donate money to charities you know and trust.
+If a new charity piques your interest, be sure to verify it on Charity Navigator or the BBB Wise Giving Alliance.
 If you can’t locate the charity in question, use the online search tools to find a different charity with a similar mission.

-- Fake Contest Alerts: Many scammers use telemarketing to tempt consumers with prizes from fake contests.
+Many scammers use telemarketing to tempt consumers with prizes from fake contests.
 Be very skeptical if you get a call out of the blue about winning a big ticket item like a luxury vacation.
 Don’t put down a deposit or provide the caller with any personal data.
 The call is likely a scam, especially if you can’t recall entering the contest.
-Similarly, scammers may utilize these same techniques to solicit personal information with cell phone text messages, asking the recipient to call a toll-free number.
-This is referred to as “smishing.”
+Similarly, scammers may utilize these same techniques to solicit personal information with cell phone text messages.
 Be sure to alert children, seniors and others who may not be cell phone savvy about these types of scams.

-- Naming a Star: It may sound appealing to have your loved one’s name immortalized in the night sky, but it’s not really going to happen.
+It may sound appealing to have your loved one’s name immortalized in the night sky, but it’s not really going to happen.
 You are simply paying for a plaque – not an actual star.
 These types of services have been around for a while, but consumers still fall into the trap.
-The truth is, the International Astronomical Union is the only organization designated to name stars, and it does not open the opportunity up to the public.
+The truth is, the International Astronomical Union is the only organization that names stars.
 You would be much better off making a gift or spending your money in another manner.